MaastrichtU-IDS/cohort-explorer/README.md

 ### 🧹 Code formatting and linting

-Automatically format Python code with ruff and black, and TypeScript code with prettier.
+Automatically format Python code with ruff and black, and TypeScript code with prettier:

 ```bash
 ./scripts/fmt.sh